 Take Snowdon, in the UK's Snowdonia National Park, as an example.
 Even though it is one of the world's most popular peaks, it does not make it any less of a mountain.
-We've seen folks up there in all sorts: flip flops, handbags, shopping bags, soaked jeans and not a waterproof jacket in sight.
+We've seen folks up there in all sorts: flip flops, handbags, shopping bags, soaked jeans and not a hiking backpack in sight, which means no survival essentials either.
 Someone once even drove up the thing, but that's another story...

-Knowing what to wear hiking comes with experience and what works for you might be different to what works for your mate.
-Personal preference also plays a part.
-For example, you might value the added ankle support and durability a full on hiking boot gives you, or you might prefer the lighter touch and trail feel of a trail running shoe.
+When considering what to wear hiking, personal preference plays a part.
+For example, you might value the added ankle support and durability a full on hiking boot gives you, or you might prefer the lighter touch and trail-feel of a trail running shoe.
 Also, the differences between men and women's gear is more pronounced today than it's ever been, so its worth bearing this in mind when making your choice.

 1. Hiking footwear

 When considering what to wear hiking, great boots are arguably the most important aspect, so it’s worth investing in sturdy pair that will last.
 Leather hiking boots are warm in winter, while fabric boots are more breathable and better suited to spring and summer.
 There's always the best vegan footwear if you're wanting to avoid animal products too.